Sally McBrearty: Chimpanzee evolution

 McBrearty and her colleague Nina Jablonski are credited with the discovery of the first known chimpanzee fossils.
 McBrearty collected the first fossil, a molar tooth, during her surveys at Kapthurin in the East African Rift Valley in 2004, and immediately suspected that it belonged to an ape.
 Joblonski, a specialist in monkey fossils, then examined the tooth and positively identified it as chimpanzee.
 She also found a second example, an incisor, in the same collection.
 The following year McBrearty's team returned to Kapthurin and discovered a further two fossil chimpanzee teeth.
 They believe that all four teeth belonged to the same individual.

 McBrearty and Jablonski announced the discovery in a paper in Nature in 2005.
 As well as being the first known chimpanzee fossils, the teeth were the first fossils of modern, non-human apes found in Africa.
 Dating to around 500,000 years ago, they were also discovered outside the range of modern chimpanzees, overturning a previous idea that the Rift Valley was a barrier to the species.
 McBrearty has proposed that fossils of chimpanzees are scarce because their preferred habitat—the wet jungles of Central and West Africa—experience poor conditions for preservation.
 Researchers did not expect to find the ancestors of chimpanzees in the drier savannahs of the Rift Valley, typically seen as the ecological niche of archaic humans, but McBrearty believes that there are more examples there because of the better preservation.

 Personal life

-McBrearty lives in Glastonbury, Connecticut.
+McBrearty lived in Glastonbury, Connecticut.
 She was married to Andrew Hill, also a paleoanthropologist, until his death in 2015.